devdigital/Dawn/README.md

 ## Dawn.Owin

 1. Install the [Dawn.Owin](https://www.nuget.org/packages/Dawn.Owin/) NuGet package.
-2. Create *IOwinBootstrapTask* tasks for each section of your bootstrapping process.
+2. Create ordrered *IOwinBootstrapTask* tasks for each step of your bootstrapping process.
-3. Bootstrap from your OWIN startup class with the *OwinBootstrapper*, specifying the order of the bootstrapping tasks.
+3. Bootstrap from your OWIN startup class with the *OwinBootstrapper*, providing the *IAppBuilder* instance.

 **Example OWIN Startup Class**